 Your guided tour through magnificent grounds will have you rejoicing in the beauty of a garden.
 Enjoy afternoon tea and a special keepsake.

-Learn about the fascinating creatures that inhabit the Bay of Fundy.
-Tidal display, gigantic touch pool, Harbour seals, skate tank, seahorses, interactive exhibits and more.
+Learn about the fascinating creatures living in the Bay of Fundy.
+Tidal display, touch tank, Harbour seals, skate tank, seahorses, tours and more.

 As the beloved home to Ganong Bros., Canada’s oldest candy company, St. Stephen’s historic roots run deep.
 Discover its sweet history.

 St. Stephen is home to Ganong Bros Ltd., Canada’s oldest candy company, and is the place to “Discover the Wonder of Chocolate”.

 Located in the former chocolate- and candy-making factory, the museum tells the story of candy-making in St. Stephen.

 This sweet festival celebrates our chocolate history, as St. Stephen is Canada's Chocolate Town.
 Seven days of celebration for everyone in the family!

 Exhibition of historically significant artifacts and stories in a museum dedicated to preserving and promoting the rich history and heritage of the Charlotte County area.

 Part of every road trip is exploring along the way.
 Each route offers something different, but these are some things to keep an eye out for in the area.